 - RSS Feeds

 WPSymposium lets you work with the theme you have.
-You can add social features to your pages and posts using shortcodes.
+You can add features to pages and posts using shortcodes.

-Many social media tools let you get your information out to a wider audience, leverage multiple social channels simultaneously, build your online presence and manage all of your social marketing strategy from one central location with with ease.
+Many social media tools let you get your information out to a wider audience, leverage multiple social channels simultaneously, build your business presence online and manage all of your social marketing strategy from one central location with with ease.

-If you want to drive most of your social marketing strategy from WordPress, you can.
-WordPress not only lets you publish content on your own domain, it also makes available many plugins that encourage your site visitors to share your content online on Facebook, Twitter, Pinterest, LinkedIn, etc. See the article we’ve written about WordPress social media sharing plugins and our comprehensive article series on how to automate content syndication across various social channels with WordPress.
+If you want to run your social marketing from WordPress, you can.
+WordPress not only makes it easy to publish content on your own domain, it also makes available a number of plugins that encourage your site visitors to easily share your content online on Twitter, Facebook, LinkedIn, Pinterest, etc. For more information, read the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automatically syndicate content across various social channels using WordPress.

-Social tools and services allow you to listen to what consumers want, identify trends and new business opportunities and stay one step ahead of competitors.
+Social tools allow you to listen to what consumers want, identify new trends and business opportunities and stay one step ahead of competitors.

-Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social networking sites.
+Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social network pages.

-Additionally, many applications are available that let you conduct surveys and polls online.
-Many of these tools can be integrated with WordPress.
+Additionally, many applications are available that let you run surveys online.
+Many of these apps and tools will easily integrate with WordPress.

-Strengthening your reputation and brand, showcasing your talent, or establishing your expertise online requires commitment and a solid social marketing strategy.
+Building your reputation and brand online, showcasing your talent, or establishing your authority online requires commitment and a social marketing strategy.

 You are trying to engage with real people online, and so your interactions must be authentic and meaningful.
-Put the needs of your audience first, and listen to their conversations to gain valuable insights.
+Put the needs of your audience first, and listen to their conversations for valuable insights.

-Remember, we have been given two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
-What you post and how you respond online is very important, and can make or break your reputation online.
-Everyday we hear horror stories of brands that handle a situation very poorly and end up being the subject of much scorn and derision when their response or behavior gets circulated online.
+Remember, we are born with two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
+What you post and how you respond online is very important.
+Everyday we hear horror stories of brands that handle a situation or customer complaint very poorly and end up paying a heavy price when the online community gets hold of the news.

-An expertly configured WordPress website is an ideal platform for building your reputation or brand online.
-It helps you establish your authority online, showcase your talents, share great content and strategies with your customers and clients, and drive new visitors to your business.
+An expertly configured WordPress site is an ideal platform for building your reputation or brand online.
+It lets you build authority online, showcase your talents, share great information with your customers and clients, and drive visitors to your business.

-(You can automatically syndicate your web content on social networks with an expertly configured WordPress blog.)
+(Automate content syndication on various social media channels using an expertly configured WordPress blog.)

-Being able to listen in to social conversations allows you to reverse engineer what thought leaders and influencers in your niche are doing.
+Being able to listen to social media conversations can help you observe and learn what the experts are doing.

 Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-It’s no secret that recruitment companies nowadays spend a lot of time researching social media and studying the profiles of individuals when looking for potential candidates to fill specific positions.
+Recruitment companies spend a lot of time nowadays researching social media and studying the profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Connecting with others through social media channels can increase your revenue, get your brand seen, and lead to new lucrative ventures.
+Connecting with others through social media channels can increase your revenue, get your business seen, and lead to new lucrative ventures.

-Many businesses would love to see their content or marketing campaigns go viral.
-“Going viral,” however, is quite difficult to achieve, as it relies on many factors that you cannot control.
-Throwing loads of dollars at a clever or cute advertising is no guarantee of viral success.
-Many ridiculous memes have achieved stratospheric viral success while large brands and corporations have failed dismally.
+Most businesses would love to see their content or marketing campaigns go viral.
+“Going viral,” however, is quite difficult to achieve, as it relies on many factors that are out of your control.
+Throwing loads of dollars at a clever or cute campaign is no guarantee of viral success.
+Many ridiculous memes have become internet viral hits while big-budget and well-funded campaigns have failed to take off.

-In many cases, the best you can do is study and research your audience, and provide content that users will find so useful, compelling, informative or “spot-on”, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, engaging, informative or even funny, that they will be naturally motivated to share with others.

-Some of the tools listed in the next section of this article can help your content go viral, or at least help you set up relatively inexpensive marketing campaigns.
+Some of the tools listed in Part 2 of this article can help your content go viral, or at least help you create relatively inexpensive marketing campaigns.

-We have created a free email training course that will show you how to create useful and engaging content.
-In this free course we also explore ways to create content that has the potential to go viral and help your business grow faster.
-To learn more, go here or subscribe using the form below:
+We have created a free email training course that shows you how to create meaningful and engaging content for your readers.
+In this free course we also discuss many ways to create content that has the potential to go viral and help your business grow faster.
+For more information, go here or subscribe using the form below:

-Social Media Monitoring – Not Just For Big Businesses
+Social Media Monitoring – Not Just For Large Brands

-(Social Media Monitoring – Not Just For Big Businesses)
+(Social Media Monitoring – Not Just For Global Businesses)

 In general, social media monitoring can be divided into two main groups: